 No, not yet.
 But I also wouldn’t make the mistake of dismissing the concept.
 This area is still very new and is still making the transition from theory to practice.
 Some factor-based funds that draw on the new research, such as AQR Large Cap Defensive Style Fund (AUEIX) and iShares Edge MSCI USA Quality Factor ETF (QUAL), have as much as five years of history.
 But most are much newer.
 In fact, Vanguard only launched its own factor-based funds—including a multifactor fund—earlier this year and they’re all still very small.
 The idea needs a little more time to mature and for best practices to develop.
 For now, I would bet only on the most well-established factors—size and value.
 But this is an important trend to monitor.
 I, for one, am watching it closely.

-Adam M. Grossman’s previous blogs include Any Alternative, Buy What You Know and Staying Focused.
+Adam M. Grossman’s previous articles include Any Alternative, Buy What You Know and Staying Focused.
 Adam is the founder of Mayport Wealth Management, a fixed-fee financial planning firm in Boston.
 He’s an advocate of evidence-based investing and is on a mission to lower the cost of investment advice for consumers.
 Follow Adam on Twitter @AdamMGrossman.